PRESBYTERIAN WOMEN OF MISSION PRESBYTERY BY-LAWS

 Quorum shall be a simple majority of those present and voting.

-The PWMP Coordinating Team will meet twice a year or more at the call of the Moderator.
-Other meetings will be called as needed by the Moderator.
+The PWMP Coordinating Team will meet twice a year or more at the call of a Co-Moderator.
+Other meetings will be called as needed by a Co-Moderator.

 Cluster Leaders may call meetings within their Cluster for the purpose of Cluster business.